 All reports will be published on a dedicated section of the EMPL Europa website.
 See below.

-DOTCOM will be further developed and will become part of the new section to be built in the DG EMPL Europa website, Persons with Disabilities.
+DOTCOM is part of the new section in the DG EMPL Europa website, European Disability Expertise.

 For more information on the Academic Network of European Disability Experts (ANED), click here.